No matter how far the next performance review process is, it's always strategic to contemplate how you'll evaluate your team members.

 - Improved quality from x to y

-- Built architecture that helps with parallelizing work
+- Crafted an architecture that facilitates work parallelization

-- Helped new teammate to push new change within 7 days
+- Assisted a new teammate in implementing a significant change within just 7 days